Daniel-Chin/ADXL335/readme.md

 ## Calibration
 You need to calibrate the sensor before using its readings.
 Download and upload our [calibration script](./Calibration/Calibration.ino) to your Arduino.

-**Notice**: You will orient the sensor in different ways and press a button while the sensor is *perfectly still*.
-Repeat: the sensor *has to be motionless* when you press the button.
+**Notice**: You will orient the sensor in different ways and press Enter while the sensor is *perfectly still*.
+Repeat: the sensor *has to be motionless* when you press Enter.
 Avoid movement and vibration.

 The orientation of the sensor does *NOT* have to be precise.
 In fact, any four sufficiently different orientations will work.